JolleJolles/pirecorder/docs/2-installing-pirecorder.md

 As the PiRecorder functionality is a class instance it needs to be stored as a variable.
 Above we used the variable name `Rec`, but any variable is fine as long as you are consistent in using it.

 The first time the PiRecorder instance is run, automatically a `pirecorder` directory will be created in the user's home directory with a default configuration file (`pirecorder.conf`) that will be used as the basis for future recordings.
 To also make it is easy to see what recordings you did back in time, all commands and output created with the PiRecorder instance will be stored in a log file in the setup directory with a date and time stamp.

+## Testing
+It is  possible to test all the functionalities of the pirecorder package.
+Simply run the `tests/test.py` file ([here](https://github.com/JolleJolles/pirecorder/tree/master/tests/test.py)), or alternatively run the main functionalities manually using the documented jupyter notebook files [here](https://github.com/JolleJolles/pirecorder/tree/master/notebooks).
+Note that running the tests will require user input as some of the functionalities are interactive.

 ---
 PiRecorder module documentation